krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 mvn clean package
 ```

-To run the application you need three terminals where you run (you need 8081, 8082 and 8083 ports available):
+To run the application, you need three terminals where you run the following (you need the ports 8081, 8082, and 8083 available):

 ```shell
 java -Xms1G -Xmx1G -XX:+AlwaysPreTouch \